Teiyem/hover-iot-win/README.md

 # Hover Windows
-Hover Windows is a C# WPF application that serves as a smart home application for the Hover backend.
+Hover Windows is a C# WPF application that serves as a smart home application for Hover.
 Hover is a Spring Boot backend that acts as the central hub for managing and monitoring smart home devices.
 With Hover Windows, users can easily control and monitor their smart home devices from a single application.

 ## Features (In Progress)
 * User-friendly interface for controlling and monitoring smart home devices.